michaelneverwins/lg-pro-tips/docs/quake-install.md

     -I app/rogue/pak0.pak -I app/gamed.gog -I app/gamed.cue \
     -d /tmp/quake-unpack/
 ```
+Note: If the `.exe` filename above does not match the one you have, the steps below may not work.
+GOG still distributes the `.exe` referenced above at the time of writing, but this might change in the future.
+(This is the original _Quake_, by the way, not _Quake Enhanced_.)

 ## Installing the `.pak` files
 We might as well do the easy part first.